Sign up to our Newsletter

 November: Complete the Rest of Your Applications

-Once you’ve applied to your early decision school, it’s time to turn your attending toward perfecting the rest of your applications.
+Once you’ve applied to your early decision school, it’s time to turn your attention toward perfecting the rest of your applications.
 Double-check to ensure you’ve completed all documents before submission.

 You may start receiving interview invitations after law schools receive and review your application.